Kingfisher Orchids

 • For Mealybug infestations, it is helpful to use a kitchen sink sprayer to physically dislodge as many pests as possible before application.

-• When applying the pesticide, spray both sides of the leaves, flower spikes, flowers, and the top of the growing medium for complete coverage.
+• Spray the insecticide on both sides of the leaves, flower spikes, flowers, and the top of the growing medium for complete coverage.
+Only use enough to coat the surfaces just to run-off.

-• The unused spray remained effective for the second application one week later when stored in a cool, dark place.
+• The unused spray remained effective for the second application 7-10 days later when stored in a cool, dark place.

 • The spray was tested on Phalaenopsis and a tea plant, with no observed damage to either.
 Caution is advised when applying this solution to other orchid genera.